SEED-SIG/SEED_Talks/SEED_Talks/git_workshop/workshop_docs/basic_git/README.md

 ## Things to keep in mind

+I structured these sections in the way of theory(as in the fundemental concepts behind why and how git does things), practical(as in the actual git commands used) and then the tutorials/walkthroughs(these are the links at the bottom of some of the practicals).

 After finishing some of the sections in this part, there might be a practical section linked at the bottom.
 I would highly recommend doing them as they are probably the most important out of this whole guide.